jazielloureiro/2048/README.md

 - `limit=`: It must be followed by a number greater than 4.

-For example, the command:
+For example, the command below creates a 10 x 8 board, where the largest number can be 4096:

 ```vim
 :Start2048 rows=10 cols=8 limit=4096
 ```

-create a 10 x 8 board, which the biggest number can be 4096.

 ## License